pesho-ivanov/martinus.github.io/_drafts/2022-08-27-hashmap-bench-01.md

 ### <a name="emhash7__HashMap" /> emhash7::HashMap [↑](#table)

-[emhash7::HashMap](https://github.com/ktprime/emhash) These are very high performance hashmaps and the author is constantly updating them.
+These are very high performance hashmaps and the author is constantly updating them.
 There are different versions of the maps with different propertices concerning performance vs. memory.
 This map has very fast iteration speed.

-TODO

 The Good
-: TODO
+: One of the fastest map.
+It is fastest for insert & erase, and find is also extremely fast.

 The Bad
-: TODO
+: It's a bit slower than the best for `std::string` keys, but overall its a very fast implementation.

 About
 : Website: [https://github.com/ktprime/emhash](https://github.com/ktprime/emhash), Tested version: `9a3f7189 (master)`, License: `MIT License`

 ### <a name="emhash8__HashMap" /> emhash8::HashMap [↑](#table)

-[emhash8::HashMap](https://github.com/ktprime/emhash) Another variant of the emhash map with different memory & performance properties
-TODO
+This variant from ktprime has behaves similar to `emhash7::Hash`, but requires less memory.

 The Good
-: TODO
+: Very fast iteration speed, search & insert is very fast.
+Low memory usage.

 The Bad
-: TODO
+: Erase is slower than emhash7, but it's still quite good.

 About
 : Website: [https://github.com/ktprime/emhash](https://github.com/ktprime/emhash), Tested version: `9a3f7189 (master)`, License: `MIT License`

 ### <a name="folly__F14NodeMap" /> folly::F14NodeMap [↑](#table)

-[folly::F14NodeMap](https://github.com/facebook/folly) A supposedly high performance hashmap implementation from Facebook / Meta.
+A supposedly high performance hashmap implementation from Facebook / Meta.
 It stores values indirectly, calling malloc for each node.
-TODO
+Also see `folly::F14ValueMap`

 The Good
-: TODO
+: Relatively good search performance, Insert & erase is not ok-ish.

 The Bad
-: TODO
+: Memory usage is high.
+It's a large dependency.

 About
 : Website: [https://github.com/facebook/folly](https://github.com/facebook/folly), Tested version: `v2022.06.27.00`, License: `Apache License 2.0`

 ### <a name="folly__F14ValueMap" /> folly::F14ValueMap [↑](#table)

-[folly::F14ValueMap](https://github.com/facebook/folly) A supposedly high performance hashmap implementation from Facebook / Meta.
+A supposedly high performance hashmap implementation from Facebook / Meta.
 It stores values directly.
-TODO
+Also see `folly::F14NodeMap`

 The Good
-: TODO
+: Overall relatively fast search, and very low memory usage.

 The Bad
-: TODO
+: It's a big dependency

 About
 : Website: [https://github.com/facebook/folly](https://github.com/facebook/folly), Tested version: `v2022.06.27.00`, License: `Apache License 2.0`

 ### <a name="fph__DynamicFphMap" /> fph::DynamicFphMap [↑](#table)

-[fph::DynamicFphMap](https://github.com/renzibei/fph-table) A very interesting new contender: This hashmap implementation uses a perfect hash, thus it doesn't have any collisions.
+A very interesting new contender: This hashmap implementation uses a perfect hash, thus it doesn't have any collisions.
 This should make it extremely fast for lookups, but with a potentially high overhead for insert/removal.
-TODO

 The Good
-: TODO
+: Find is extremely fast, regardless of the hash.
+In fact, `std::hash` or `boost::hash` is best here even with their bad hash quality.

 The Bad
-: TODO
+: Insert and erase and copying the map is very very slow, the slowest in the benchmark.
+Memory usage is very high.
+I'd say this map is good for stable data that is never modified, and when you can afford the high memory usage.

 About
 : Website: [https://github.com/renzibei/fph-table/tree/noseed](https://github.com/renzibei/fph-table/tree/noseed), Tested version: `1a613aba (noseed)`, License: `none specified`

 ### <a name="gtl__btree_map" /> gtl::btree_map [↑](#table)

-[gtl::btree_map](https://github.com/greg7mdp/gtl#btree-containers) Containers from greg's template library.
+Containers from greg's template library.
 This is actually not a hashmap at all, but it is an ordered container much like `std::map`.
 I added this one to see if it is possible if non-hashmap implementations could compete in this benchmark.
-TODO

 The Good
-: TODO
+: Memory usage is excellent, this container has the lowest memory usage of all.
+Insert & erase are of medium speed.

 The Bad
-: TODO
+: Lookup is very slow.

 About
 : Website: [https://github.com/greg7mdp/gtl](https://github.com/greg7mdp/gtl), Tested version: `v1.1.2`, License: `Apache License 2.0`